-One of the best balance transfer credit cards for fair credit is the Ollo Platinum Mastercard because it offers an intro APR of Not Offered on balance transfers and has a $0 annual fee.
-The balance transfer fee is 4% (minimum $5).
-The Ollo Platinum Card also gives Not Offered on purchases.
+The best balance transfer credit card for fair credit is the Keypoint Credit Union Visa Classic Credit Card because it offers an intro APR of 0% for 16 months on balance transfers made within 60 days of account opening, and has a $0 annual fee.
+The balance transfer fee is 2%.
 Plus, you don’t need to be eligible for a certain credit union to qualify for this balance transfer credit card for fair credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.